Now that the source code of Chrome OS is in the open, the project has entered the second stage of the development phase.

-It's the same thing that many web services like Gmail, Yahoo Mail, Youtube or Flickr already do, but on a larger scale.
+It's the same thing that many web services like Gmail, Yahoo Mail, YouTube or Flickr already do, but on a larger scale.

-Chrome OS will be minimalistic which has the advantages that it will boot fast.
+Chrome OS will be minimalist which has the advantages that it will boot fast.
 Several security concepts like sandboxing processes or verifying core systems during startup make it harder to attack and less likely to spread.

 There is one premise though that users have to understand.
 Chrome OS is not aiming for the same market that Microsoft is targeting with Windows or Apple is targeting with Mac OS.
 At least not in the years to come.
 Why?
 Because it is too limited.
 Here are a few examples: